Something which many are first introduced to when they start feeding their animals a raw diet, Tripe.

 contains essential fatty acids, calcium & phosphorus in the right

 proportions needed by your dog, omega 3 fatty acids aswell as various

-beneficial vitamins and minerals (A,C,D,E, Magnesium, Zinc, Selenium,
+beneficial vitamins and trace amounts of the minerals (A,C,D,E, Magnesium, Zinc, Selenium,

 Copper, Iron, Manganese, Potassium).